KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.8-Draft.md

 (Editors Note: v0.8 has been discussed and is close to a consensus for MVCR for general online use.  , which has been the focus of the consent receipt generator (http://api.consentreceipt.org) and the testing for drafting this v0.8.  (put in URL of Kantara demo - here )

- v0.8 (this draft) meets the requirement of providing a Minimum MVCR, but also the specification for the maximum MVCR.
-I,e.
-The most explicit a consent receipt could be.
+ v0.8 (this draft) meets the requirement of providing a  MVCR for implied consent, but also the specification for the maximum MVCR, for explicit and compliant consent receipt records.

 The extensions for conformance to explicit consent and for meeting compliance requirements are at various levels of spec review and testing by the WG.
 As a result only the MINIMUM MVCR Guide - in this v.08 is a candidate for public review, 4-6.3, and the remaining spec is meant for internal  review.